 Licensure for Architects

-Typically, a minimum of three years of experience and a professional degree in architecture are required before one can take the licensing exam.
+A professional degree in architecture is generally required before one can take the licensing exam, and additional experience is required for full licensure.
 In the United States, licensing of architects is the legal prerogative of individual state governments.
 Each jurisdiction sets its own requirements for initial registration, examination, and corporate practice.
 Due largely to the efforts of the National Council of Architectural Registration Boards (NCARB), guidelines for license examination eligibility and the exam itself are fairly uniform from state to state.
 However, it is always advisable to check with the individual board to verify registration and practice requirements, as each jurisdiction may change its rules, statutes, and regulations at any time.
 A license is not required to work in an architectural firm; but to have ownership in a firm or to use the title Architect legally, licensing is mandatory.

 View University of Michigan alumni pass rates of the Architecture Registration Exam (ARE) here.

 The Architecture eXperience Program(AXP) and Architecture Registration Exams (ARE) are administered by The National Council of Architectural Registration Boards (NCARB).
-The experience required for Michigan is currently 5,600 hours of training experience.
+See guidelines for experience hours here.

 - American Planning Association [APA]